 Next, take a look at the nutrition information panel and try to select a cereal that fits the following criteria:

 - Total fat: less than 10g per 100g

 - Fibre: greater than 8g per 100g

 - Sodium: less than 400mg per 100g.

 *Up to 25g of sugar per 100g is acceptable if there is dried fruit in the cereal and the fibre is high.
 Check the ingredient list to see where the sugar is coming from.

-Click below to see our table giving examples of breakfast cereals in Australian supermarkets that fit these criteria.
+Examples of breakfast cereals in Australian supermarkets that fit these criteria are as follows:.

 This is not an exhaustive list, so check your favourite against the criteria we have listed above and see if it fits.

 Once you have found a suitable cereal that you enjoy, let’s look at your portion.
 It can be useful to use a measuring cup to serve your morning bowl.
 Think of your serve of cereal in terms of slices of bread.
 A slice of bread provides approximately 15g of carbohydrate.
 The amount of cereal that also contains 15g of carbohydrate, the equivalent to a slice of bread is approximately:

 - ¼ cup raw rolled oats or natural muesli